Menu

 Log in

-HaSTA is ready to kick off our 60th year with a Movie Screening!
+HaSTA is ready to kick off our 60th year with loads of Science related events.

 The Hawai‘i Science Teaching Association is dedicated to science education in Hawai‘i.
 We invite all science educators and supporters of science education to join us in advancing our mission of promoting science and science education.
 We have three primary means of sharing and communicating: our annual Fall Conference, email newsletters and this website.
 Please explore this website to learn more about our organization and available resources.